Data warehouses were first conceptualized in the 1980s by researchers at IBM, but their use has grown exponentially with the rise of big data.

 Just because ML is an available tool, doesn't mean your business needs to integrate it.

-That said, ML has become an invaluable tool for many businesses.
-It can help automate certain processes and allow companies to analyze huge amounts of data with relative ease.
-ML can also improve efficiency, reduce costs and provide insights that were not previously possible.
+That said, ML & ML pipelines have become an invaluable tool for many businesses.
+They can help automate certain processes and allow companies to analyze huge amounts of data with relative ease.
+Machine learning can also improve efficiency, reduce costs and provide insights that were not previously possible.

 For example, churn is often called the “silent killer” of many businesses.
 In a constantly changing economy, it can be difficult to keep customers engaged and motivated to stay with your company.
 However, ML models can help you predict customer churn by recognizing patterns in behavior that could indicate someone is likely to leave your business.
 This allows companies to take proactive measures before the customer decides to move on.